Date for Macau comeback still unclear: Lawrence Ho

 Regarding Macau market recovery, “we mentioned the fourth quarter [2020] in our earlier call.
 It’s still around there, but it’s slipping by the day in my opinion,” he told investment analysts.
 “Everything depends on the border and when that gets opened up,” he added.

-The entrepreneur also expressed frustration that the timing of when arrangements for travel between Macau and mainland China might normalise had got caught up in issues linked to Hong Kong.
+The entrepreneur also expressed frustration that the timing of when arrangements for travel between Macau and mainland China might normalise had got caught up in travel-restriction issues linked to Hong Kong.

 During the call management mentioned it had brought down its daily Macau operating costs from about US$3 million before Covid-19, to US$2.5 million and down again to US$2.2 million.